DrOctogon/require-bower-grunt-boilerplate/README.md

     },
 </pre>.

-Assuming that the changes you make are erorr free, and you save <code>/assets/js/main.js</code> your compiled and production ready js file will be placed inside <code>/assets/js/dist</code>
+Assuming that the changes you make are error free, and you save <code>/assets/js/main.js</code> your compiled and production ready js file will be placed inside <code>/assets/js/dist</code>

 <h3>Deubgging JS</h3>